 - Apply ice packs to the cheek for 15 minutes on and then 15 minutes off for the first 24 hours following the surgery

 An implant is a titanium post that replaces the root of a missing tooth.
 It is surgically placed into the jawbone.
 The implant will fully fuse with your jawbone in a process called osseointegration.
-After the implant has healed, the dentist can put a dental crown, bridge, or denture on top of the implant.
+After the implant has healed, the dentist in Oklahoma City, OK can put a dental crown, bridge, or denture on top of the implant.

 - Use an ice pack for 15 minutes to reduce the swelling around your mouth.
 The ice pack should be placed on the cheek where the dental implant was placed.

 - If your surgery site was covered with a gauze pad, leave it in place for 30 minutes after you return home.
 Once the 30 minutes have passed, remove the gauze pad.
 If bleeding persists, place another gauze pad over the site and apply light pressure for 10 minutes.

 - Do not disturb the wound while it heals.
 It is best to use a soft-bristled toothbrush and rinse with salt water.
 Do not use sucking motions on the wound, and do not touch the sutures with your tongue.